hamelsmu/python-notes/blog/content/post/py.md

 _Because of restrictions with this YouTube video, I couldn't embed [the video](https://youtu.be/MCs5OvhV9S4) in this article, so you will have to open it in a different window_.

 This talk is incredibly intimidating at first.
 Not only is it coded live from scratch, but it also jumps immediately into socket programming, something that I had never encountered as a data scientist.
-However, I was encouraged to take things slow and deeply understand this talk, and attempt to understand each piece bit by bit.
-This blog post documents what I learned along the way with the hope that it will benefit others.
+However, if you go through it slowly and understand all the components (as we do in this blog post) it turns out to be the best educational material on Python concurrency I have ever encountered.
+This blog post documents what I learned along the way so others can benefit, too.

 # Prerequisites